csymvoul/python-structure-template/README.md

-# Python-Structure-template
+# A template to structure your Python application
-A python project to use as a template when developing a python application
+A python project to use as a template when developing a Python application.

-In order to create a Python project with a similar structure you need to do the following:
+## In order to create a Python project with a similar structure you need to do the following:
 ### The structure of the project should be as follows:
 ```
 ├── README.md